derekmerck/GID-Mint/README.md

 $ git push heroku master
 $ heroku ps:scale web=1
 $ curl "http://get-a-gid.herokuapp.com/ggid?name=derek"
-  O2PSXCTVDAGB5DE3G7GLZ6PAJE
+  DNWW3CYGDP6RI
 ```

-Single dyno Heroku instances are free to run.
+Single dyno Heroku instances are free to run, but can take a minute to startup after they fall asleep.

 ### Generic Global Identifier (GGID)

-This is the basic functionality, which is simply intended to be unique and can be reproducibly generated against any consistent set object-specific variables.
+This is the basic functionality, which is simply intended to be a unique and reproducibly generated tag against any consistent set object-specific variables.

 Generation method:

 1. Input variable values are converted to lowercase and sorted into key-alphabetical order.
-2. The [md5](http://en.wikipedia.org/wiki/MD5) hash of the result is computed.
+2. The [sha256](http://en.wikipedia.org/wiki/Secure_Hash_Algorithm) hash of the result is computed.
+By default only the 64 bit prefix is used.
 3. The result is encoded into [base32](http://en.wikipedia.org/wiki/Base32) and padding symbols are stripped.

 Example: <http://get-a-gid.herokuapp.com/ggid?name=derek>
-`O2PSXCTVDAGB5DE3G7GLZ6PAJE`
+`DNWW3CYGDP6RI`

 ### Global Subject Identifier (GSID)